stoeffel/awesome-fp-js/README.md

 * [DerivableJS](https://github.com/ds300/derivablejs) – Functional Reactive State for JavaScript and TypeScript.
 DerivableJS enables you to make elegant declarative statements about how your bits of state are related. +TS.
 * [imlazy](https://github.com/benji6/imlazy) – Library for creating and manipulating lazy iterables using the ES2015 iteration protocols.
 * [collectable](https://github.com/frptools/collectable) – Super high-performance immutable data structures for modern JavaScript and TypeScript applications. +TS.
 * [List](https://github.com/funkia/list) - An extremely fast immutable list with a comprehensive functional API.
+Designed to [seamlessly integrate with Ramda](https://github.com/funkia/list#seamless-ramda-integration).
 * [prelude.ts](https://github.com/emmanueltouzery/prelude.ts) - Immutable persistent collections, functional constructs such as Option and Either, and combinators.
 Implemented in Typescript but supports javascript too.  +CT, +TS.
 * [TSTL](https://github.com/samchon/tstl) - C++ STL (Standard Template Library) is implemented in TypeScript.
 STL Containers, iterators, algorithms and functors, that following functional programming rule, are provided. +TS.